melonproject-archive/melonjs/README.md

 - createVault
 - completeSetup

-### Investing in a Melon Fund
+### Investing in and redeeming from a Melon Fund

 Investing in a Melon is a three step process.
 The first two steps are handled by the party requesting the investment.
 The third step is handled by either that party, the fund manager, or an interested third party.
-More discussion of the game theory concerns and potential attack vectors of the investment process can be found [here](https://medium.com/melonprotocol/protecting-participants-ee55a752287).
+More discussion of the game theory dynamics and potential attack vectors of the investment process can be found [here](https://medium.com/melonprotocol/protecting-participants-ee55a752287).

 | Step | Contract | User |
 | --- | --- | --- |